jekyll/jekyll/docs/_tutorials/csv-to-table.md

 - will use the CSV's first row as the HTML table header.
 - will use remaining rows for the body of the table.
 - will preserve the order of the columns from the original CSV.
-- is flexible enough to work with _any_ valid CSV.
-No need specify anywhere what the names of the columns are or how many columns there are.
+- is flexible enough to work with _any_ valid CSV that is referenced.

+There is no need to specify what the names of the columns are, or how many columns there are.
 The trick to this tutorial is that, when we iterate over the row data, we pick up the _first row_ and unpack that so we can get the header names.

 Follow the steps below to convert a sample CSV of authors into an HTML table.

 ## 1. Create a CSV

 Create a CSV file in your [Data files]({{ '/docs/datafiles/' | relative_url }}) directory so that Jekyll will pick it up.
 A sample path and CSV data are shown below:

 `_data/authors.csv`